david-wallace-croft/cargo-lambda-prototype/README.md

 ```
 cargo lambda build --release --arm64
 ```
-- Set up your AWS credentials
+- Activate your AWS access key via the AWS Console
 - Deploy the Lambda to the cloud
   - This will automatically generate a role for you
   - Note the generated URL